otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/05-relationships.md

 ![](<../resources (ignore)/img/05/postman-3.PNG>)

----

 ## Formative Assessment

+1. Implement the above.

-1. There is a lot of duplicate code in the `controllers` and `routes` directory.
+2. There is a lot of duplicate code in the `controllers` and `routes` directory.
 Refactor the code to remove the duplicate code.

-2. Create a `User` model with the following fields:
+3. Create a `User` model with the following fields:

    - `id`
    - `firstName`